-Evaluation of Patient Quality and Safety
+Evaluation of Patient Safety and Quality Projects

 Despite many attempts to improve quality and patient safety, projects often are not rigorously evaluated, making it difficult to determine whether improvements were actually made.
 Among the quality improvement/patient safety (QI/PS) evaluations that are conducted, a fair portion are done post-hoc, without a guiding conceptual framework or theory, and are underfunded.
 Further, contextual data that can help explain why some sites achieve greater success than others is often not collected or analyzed, constraining the further application of interventions to other settings.